brimdata/zq/docs/integrations/zeek/shaping-zeek-json.md

 ---
-sidebar_position: 3
+weight: 3
-sidebar_label: Shaping Zeek JSON
+title: Shaping Zeek JSON
 ---

-# Shaping Zeek JSON

 When [reading Zeek JSON format logs](reading-zeek-log-formats.md#zeek-json), much of the rich data typing that was originally present inside Zeek is at risk